brandonlou/OKorona/README.md

 # OKorona

-OKorona is an all(well, most)-in-one resources map for pandemic situations like COVID-19.
+OKorona is an all-in-one resources map for the COVID-19 pandemic and can be expanded to other crisis.
-It displays foodbanks, testing locations and stores around the user's location on a map-based Graphical User Interface.
+It displays foodbanks, testing locations, and stores around the user's location on an interactive, searchable map.

 As of now, only locations in the United States are supported.

 App Features:

 * Autocomplete search to get resource information at a particular location.
-* Option to upvote/downvote resources to rate a particular resource's reliability.
+* Upvote/downvote resources to rate a particular resource's reliability.
-* Google Maps Add-on - Users have the option to open Google Maps to get directions to a particular resource.
+* Google Maps navigation - Users have the option to open Google Maps to get directions to a particular resource.
-* Option to add a resource found by the user, although for security/verification purposes, this will require the creation of an account.
+* Add a resource found by the user, although for security/verification purposes, this will require the creation of an account.
 * Sign-up and login for users to personalize their experience
+* And more!

 ### Sources of Data